 Kate Chopin (1850-1904) is an American writer of Irish-Creole descent.
 Chopin, a mother of six, started writing for a living after her husband passed away, leaving her destitute.
 She first received public recognition for her novella The Awakening, which was published in 1899.
 The piece is considered a pinnacle of American Literature for its unique focus on the role of women in the family, which is examined from a different, almost feminist perspective.
-And indeed, Chopin received plenty of harsh criticism, and was even boycotted at the time, for her focus on the “immoral” topics of sexuality and women’s lib.
-Chopin wrote two novels as well as many short stories, articles and translations, which were published in various magazines.
+And indeed, Chopin received plenty of harsh criticism and was even boycotted at the time, for her focus on the “immoral” topics of sexuality and women’s liberation.
+Chopin wrote two novels as well as many short stories, articles, and translations, which were published in various magazines.